-GoPro now has a suite of modular accessories – the Media Mod, Light Mode and Display Mod.
-Media Mod, which physically supports the other two, will now beavailable in a version specific to the larger Hero9 Black.
+GoPro now has a suite of modular accessories – the Media Mod (opens in new tab), Light Mod (opens in new tab) and Display Mod.
+The Media Mod, which physically supports the other two, will now be available in a version specific to the larger Hero9 Black.

 However, given the inclusion on the Hero9 Black of a front-facing color screen, the Display Mod seems less attractive, though its built-in rechargeable battery and micro-HDMI connector may still constitute an upgrade for serious filmmakers.

-However, the most important new accessory only for the Hero9 Black is the Max Lens Mod accessory.
-Due to be launched in October 2020 for $99.99, it will also bring into play a few features hitherto only found on the GoPro Max, including 360º horizon lock (so the camera can be rotated through 360º) and an ultra-wide 155º Max SuperView mode, which will work up to 2.7K 60 fps.
+However, the most important new accessory only for the Hero9 Black is the Max Lens Mod accessory, which retails for $99.99.
+This into play a few features hitherto only found on the GoPro Max (opens in new tab), including 360º horizon lock (so the camera can be rotated through 360º) and an ultra-wide 155º Max SuperView mode, which will work up to 2.7K 60 fps.
 With the Max Lens Mode attached there will be a mode that adds Max HyperSmooth and Max SuperView.

 GoPro Hero 9 Black: Verdict(opens in new tab)